Since being rebooted into the "New 52," Batman has more exposure than ever before. He is presently starring in six titles, as follows Someone said:

 Superman/Batman: Public Enemies is based off the first six issues of the 2003 Superman/Batman series.
 The story follows Superman and Batman stopping an asteroid from striking Earth, and stopping Lex Luthor, who has now become the President and has put a bounty on both their heads.
 Kevin Conroy again voiced him.

-This movie is based off the Judd Winick story arc Batman: Under The Red Hood, though it's slightly different.
+Under the Red Hood based off the Judd Winick story arc Batman: Under The Hood, though it's slightly different.
 The story follows the Jason Todd Robin's death, and years later a new foe who uses the Joker's old alias wreaks havoc among Gotham City's organized crime, Batman finds him disturbingly familiar.
 Batman was voiced by Bruce Greenwood.